 It is believed that mesosomes have an active role in the cell division by wall synthesis and in the secretions of extra-cellular substances.
 Mode of cell division is amitotic.

 A nuclear membrane is not present.
 The prokaryotic nuclear region appears as an electron translucent area and can be shown to contain very fine fibrils in the electron microscope.
 These fibrils are molecular strands of DNA.
 The DNA is a centrally restricted area of the cell.
 It has been demonstrated for some species of bacteria that the DNA is about 1200 microns long. i.e. more than 500 times long as the bacterial cell that contains it.
 The adjustment is made by supper coiling of the single circular chromosome.

 Bacteria Cell Wall

 A definite thin cell wall consisting of a single layer is present.
 The cell walls become gelatinous in some cases and appear like a sheath or capsule which holds cells together to form colonies.
 The cell wall accounts for 20% of the dry weight of the cell.
 It gives shape and firmness to the cell.

-The chemical nature of the wall demonstrates that it is made up of muco-complex, which consists of proteins, polysaccharides and lipids.
+The chemical nature of the wall demonstrates that it is made up of highly complex, which consists of proteins, polysaccharides, and lipids.
 The complexity of the wall is generalized into two categories i.e., Gram positive bacteria and Gram negative bacteria.
 These are discussed further down.

 Define Flagellation and its types

-The flagella arise from small basal granules as they are fixed on to the protoplast.
-The blepharoplasts situated on the outside of the cytoplasm.
-The flagella may consist of either a simple filament may consist of either a simple filament on to the protoplast and arise from small basal granules, the blephroplasts situated on the outside of the cytoplasm.
+The flagella arise from small basal granules as they are fixed onto the protoplast.
+The blepharoplasts are situated on the outside of the cytoplasm.
+The flagella may consist of either a simple filament onto the protoplast and arise from small basal granules, the blephroplasts situated on the outside of the cytoplasm.

 Types of Flagella Arrangement